Rakanixu/elastic/api/README.md

 # Elasticsearch API

-This is the Elasticsearch API with fqdn go.micro.api.elasticsearch
+This is the Elasticsearch API with fqdn go.micro.api.elasticsearch.

 ## Getting Started